mohitks77/linkVault-UI/README.md

 Authentication is managed by **Auth0**.
 Access tokens and user info for security purpose is managed in localstorage instead of cookies for security purpose.

+## Design Decisions

+- A file once uploaded can only be deleted by the user who uploaded it.
+- File can only be viewed by another user if the file is active / if the view count < max_view count.
+- For file naming convention, text is saved as paste.txt in DB, while the pdf files have their original name.

 ## Components Responsibilities (short)

 - `Header.jsx`: branding, top-level navigation, global actions.